Pacifist117/Project-Deathblade/README.md

 # Project-Deathblade
-A videogame aimed at emulating the battle room from the book "Ender's Game", by Orson Scott Card
+A videogame aimed at emulating the battle room depicted in the book "Ender's Game" by Orson Scott Card.